rishabhsairawat/pr-reviewer/README.md

 # PR Reviewer

 PR Reviewer is a Ruby script that analyzes a pull request and generates comments for the pull request using the OpenAI API.
-By default, it used OpenAI's `gpt-4` model.
+By default, it uses OpenAI's `gpt-4` model.

 ## Prerequisites